abdulhafiz999/simple_NFT_dApp/README.md

 ### Upload Images and Metadata to IPFS

-First, we'll upload the images and metadata for our NFTs to IPFS using a service called Pinata.
+First of all, we'll upload the images and metadata for our NFTs to IPFS using a service called Pinata.

 1. **Sign Up on Pinata:**
    - Go to [Pinata](https://pinata.cloud/) and sign up for an account.